folio-org/okapi/doc/guide.md

 }
 END
 ```

+For the sake of an example, we specify that the auth module requires
+the sample module to be available, and at least version 1.2.0.
+You can
+try to see what happens if you require different versions, like 0.9.9,
+1.1.0, 1.3.9, or 2.0.1.

 Here we have two routing entries.
 The second says that this module is
 interested in POST requests to the /login path.
 This is what we use for